thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 "decolonisation".
 Such a new State is bound by international law from the date of its emancipation without an express act of consent.
-The idea that in such an instance there is a "tacit" or " implied " consent, merely strains the facts.
+The idea that in such an instance there is a "tacit" or "implied" consent, merely strains the facts.
 The reality is that other States look to the new State to comply with the whole body of established international law.
-This has con- sistently been the attitude of two influential Great Powers- the United States of America and Great Britain.
-As to the United States, the authoritative Moore's Digest of International Law[^27/1] says:---
+This has consistently been the attitude of two influential Great Powers--- the United States of America and Great Britain.
+As to the United States, the authoritative Moore's Digest of International Law[^27/1] says :---

 >The Government of the United States has on various occasions announced the principle that international law, as